Tech is the most popular niche that blogging startups choose nowadays.

 When people hear about tech blog, they think just about starting yet another smartphone review site.

-You need to think
+You need to think beyond that.

 Tech is a very broad niche.
 Even if you are not just beginning out, I highly suggest you go into a particular niche.